EllaKaye/pregnancy/README.md

 calculators and apps, plus there are no concerns (unlike with these sites and apps) about data privacy, tracking or advertising.

-> This R package is in the final stages of development, with a view to
+> This R package is in the very final stages of development, with a view
-> release in early September 2025.
+> to release in early September 2025.
 >
 > The main functionality is now in place.
 >
-> Still to do: some improvements to documentation, finish vignette,
+> Still to do: some improvements to documentation, finish vignette.
-> better test coverage, improve some of messages in some utils
-> functions.

 ## Installation